Nina Totenberg: Conflicts of interest and relationships with sources

 Totenberg has made friends with several politicians and lawyers in national politics, and her personal connections have generated criticism.

 In 2000, journalists expressed concern that Justice Ruth Bader Ginsburg's officiating at Totenberg's wedding could be seen as a conflict of interest.
 Totenberg did not consider it a conflict of interest since her friendship with Ginsberg was established before Ginsburg was nominated to the Supreme Court.

 In 2020, just after the death of Justice Ruth Bader Ginsburg, Totenberg disclosed additional details of the 48-year-long friendship she had with Ginsburg in an obituary.
 The deeply personal nature of their friendship was not widely known to NPR audiences until Totenberg released the obituary.
 Subsequently, Totenberg received criticism for not disclosing the friendship.
 NPR's Public editor called Totenberg's undisclosed friendship with Ginsburg a conflict of interest (given Totenberg's role as Legal Affairs correspondent) that implies "one set of standards for senior, elite journalists, and another set of standards for the rest of the staff".

-Likewise, Totenberg revealed a long friendship with Justice Antonin Scalia after he died in 2016, and she has persistently worked to develop tight friendships with other justices and elite lawyers.
+Likewise, Totenberg claimed a long friendship with Justice Antonin Scalia after he died in 2016, and she has persistently worked to develop tight friendships with other justices and elite lawyers.

 Totenberg was also criticized for hugging her friend Lani Guinier during a press conference announcing Guinier's nomination by Bill Clinton to the post of Assistant Attorney General for Civil Rights.

-Early in her career, there were allegations that Totenberg obtained her scoops by untoward means, a fact Bill Kovach, editor of The New York Times, attributed to sexism.
+Early in her career, there were allegations that Totenberg obtained her scoops by untoward means, which Bill Kovach, editor of The New York Times, attributed to sexism.